 6.x.1 General

-This solution addresses Key Issue #1 and #4.
+This solution addresses Key Issues #1 and #4.

 Multipath TCP (MPTCP) defined in [draft-ietf-mptcp-rfc6824bis] is a set of extensions to regular TCP to provide a Multipath TCP service, which enables a transport connection to operate across multiple paths simultaneously.